For everyone’s safety, students and staff must not attend school if they are sick, even if symptoms resemble a mild cold.

 WHAT STEPS SHOULD I TAKE WHEN MY CHILD IS ILL?

-If your child is experiencing possible COVID symptoms, as identified by the screening tool, https://covid-19.ontario.ca/school-screening/ you must take the following steps:
+If your child is experiencing possible COVID symptoms, as identified by the screening tool, https://covid-19.ontario.ca/school-screening/ you must take the steps that are outlined in the screening tool.

 - Contact your health care provider or COVID Assessment Centre for guidance and follow their recommendations.